kimjisena/dsa-with-js/README.md

 Though I owe my rather limited (but ever growing) understanding of the machine and the world to many great men and women (or should I say `/[^]*/g`), I dare say Doug helped me find JesuScript.
-I do not intend to be bent to the will of the machine, ever again, for I'm saved.
+I do not intend to be bent to the will of the machine ever again, for I'm saved.